Understanding OPC UA and Its Importance in OT Security

 The Security Challenges of OPC UA

 While OPC UA offers advanced security features, it is not immune to vulnerabilities.
-Understanding these vulnerabilities is key to implementing a robust OT security strategy.
+Understanding these vulnerabilities is key to building an effective OT security strategy.

 Common Vulnerabilities